rnaka/dj-rae/README.md

 ### JIAYU

 COMPLETED:
-~ Functionality of buttons
+Functionality of buttons
-~ implement logic when user clicks on page
+Implement logic when user clicks on page
-~ connect selected store API to detect products on page ~ add item to wishlist
+Connect selected store API to detect products on page Add item to wishlist
-~ email wishlist
+Email wishlist

 CURRENT: